SIDN/entrada/README.md

 ## How to use

-Pull the docker image from Docker hub.
+ENTRADA can be deployed using Docker, pull the docker image from Docker hub.

 ```
    docker pull sidnlabs/entrada:<tag>